-As a junior detective on this high-profile case, you’re racing rivals to solve it first.
+As a junior detective on this high-profile case, you’re competing with rival peers to solve it.
 Search the manor, question suspects, study the victim, and piece together clues to reveal the weapon, scene, motive, and killer.

 It’s a contest of logic and misdirection, where every claim is a gamble and any clue could be bait.
 Follow the leads.
 Build your case.
 Reveal the Smoking Gun!